CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: Conclusions

 \acknowledgments GDZ acknowledges support from STFC (UK) via the consolidated grants to the atomic astrophysics group (AAG) at DAMTP, University of Cambridge (ST/P000665/1. and ST/T000481/1).
 PRY and KPD acknowledge support from the NASA Heliophysics Data Environment Enhancements program.
 The UK APAP network calculations have been funded by STFC via the University of Strathclyde (grants No. PP/E001254/1 and ST/J000892/1., and ST/R000743/1).

 We would like to thank all our colleagues who provided data in electronic format or pointed out issues with the database.
 In particular, we thank Kai Wang, Christophe Morisset, John Raymond, Claudio Mendoza, Roger Dufresne, Nigel Badnell and Peter Storey.
+We also thank the referees for useful suggestions to improve the paper.
 EL acknowledges support from NSF grants AGS 1408789, 1460170, and NASA grants NNX16AH01G, NNX17AD37G and 80NSSC18K0645.